fikrikarim/gitfeed/README.md

 - Expo disadvantages: big app size!
 My lastest simple RN app was 22 MB using Expo :(, can't use library that need to change native code.
 - Because for now our app need lot of abstractions, and there's no requirement that needs native code, so we will use expo yay.
 Anddd expo will provide a navigation structure using react-navigation, so it would be faster to bootstrap our app.
 - Talking about navigation, I prefer react-native-navigation, because it's faster and feels smoother.
 But for this app I think it's good enough to use react-navigation
+- Why no redux?
+Because this app doesn't need global state, and redux would only create another not really useful abstraction.

 19:42 - 20:26